 Only Purdue students physically on the West Lafayette campus during the spring semester are eligible to participate in this program.

-Non-US citizens should click here for crucial, additional information regarding the UK visa process.
+Non-US citizens should click here for important time-sensitive information regarding the UK visa process and additional requirements.

 GPA Requirement: 2.5 on a 4.0 scale